sglover98/Security-gpt/README.md

 3. Input into terminal***** stearmlit run main.py

 #Future Changes
--Implementing vector database using Pincone.
+- Implementing vector database using Pincone.
--Add prompt template switches to allow for more flexability.
+- Add prompt template switches to allow for more flexability.
--Figure out controls annonymize input data.
+- Figure out controls annonymize input data.

 # Change Log
 - Added temporary memory to store output of query.
 (May 04, 2023)